moiez326/Data_analysis_portfolio/README.md

 ![power of data](https://github.com/moiez326/US-Adidas-sales/blob/main/media/Screenshot%202023-12-06%20at%2013.53.07.png)

 # Introduction
 - Welcome!
-I'm Moiez, a passionate data analyst with a background in Geography and Philosophy from York University.
-My journey began with Python, driven by a fascination for data's storytelling power and its impact on the world.
-I specialize in Python, R, Excel, Google Sheets, and Tableau, with a focus on data cleaning, statistical calculations, and visualization.
-Notable projects include a comprehensive analysis of Shinkansen travel data and a detailed study of bank loan defaults, both reflecting my interest in service-oriented industries like
+I'm Moiez, a data analyst deeply fascinated by the narrative power of data and its profound impact on our world.
+My expertise lies in data analysis, statistics, and visualization, leveraging tools like Python, Open AI API, Google Sheets, and Tableau to unravel complex datasets.
+My professional journey is anchored at the crossroads of hospitality and commerce, where I delve into sectors such as train/air travel, hotels, sportswear brands, and online retail.
+My goal is to unearth pivotal insights in service-centric and consumer-focused industries.
+My work is characterized by a keen focus on transforming intricate data into strategic, actionable intelligence in key areas:
+Travel and Transport: I analyze trends and customer preferences in train and air travel, dedicating my efforts to enhance passenger experiences and operational efficiencies.
+Apparel and Sportswear Analysis: My analysis in the apparel sector encompasses market trends, consumer behaviors, and competitive strategies, particularly in sportswear and fashion.
+E-Commerce Dynamics: I delve into the intricacies of online retail, aiming to decode consumer purchasing patterns, refine digital marketing strategies, and boost customer engagement
 -
 ## Table of Contents
 - [Nike vs Adidas shoe pricing and rating analysis](https://github.com/moiez326/Data_analysis_portfolio/blob/main/Nike%20vs.%20Adidas%20shoes/nike_adidas.ipynb)